I've had five albums of Chris Rea, of all the numbers Auberge and Driving home for Christmas were my favorite.

 During my first visit I vaguely remember having lunch under the tree which is still standing there.
 Water level was way down and I had walked right down and washed my hands and feet.
 I had found a small stone Shiva Linga and shown it mom and grannies as if it was a great discovery.
 My granny's eldest sister whom we used to call Nallur Ajji told us to put it back where ever I found it.
 We were not supposed to take them.

-Girls from local villages sell curds set in little black mad pots.
-I had three of them ...that was my breakfast.
+Girls from nearby villages sell curds set in little black mud pots.
+My breakfast was three pots of those thick curds.

 I decided to move on, my next destination was Bijapur ...but I stopped on of the many tourists attractions ...a historical scene was recreated ...horses, king, courtiers, maids, etc. As I got out of the car and walked towards the place I felt I just did something stupid.
 I felt my pockets- no car key.
 I was locked out!
 Even the spare key was in the wallet which was safely tucked in one of the two bags.
 Great!!
 I walked to one of the shops, told about my problem and asked them to lend me all vehicle keys they had ...nothing worked and a small group had gathered .
 Somebody suggested that one of the drivers here had more keys and lo he appears as his name is taken.
 Our man seemed magical, he unlocked the front right door.
 I thanked the whole group and made sure I always locked using the key.

 Soon I was at Kudala Sangama cross on NH13.
-Memories of Gulli and I having local food in a small hut came back.
-I was retracing the same stretch of the Highway we had ridden my Splendor back in Feb 1996 but the road was much better back then.
+Memories of Gulveer and I having khanawali food came alive.
+I was retracing the same stretch of the highway we had ridden my Hero Honda Splendor back in Feb 1996, but the road was much better back then.

 .........